GDAOSU/Post-Filtering/README.md

 filterd dsm
 ![~W}EW8YIE}J)O~ 7D}IJP_E](https://user-images.githubusercontent.com/32317924/128939855-022ac521-7bea-4abd-968e-68a7008bda89.png)

-# THIS PROJECT IS DEPRECATED
-This repo is not maintained anymore.
+# This repo is not maintained anymore.
 You can still use the code for research purpose, but we are not responsible for any updates.

 # Reference